 Kane’s first major redesign came at SummerSlam 2000 in a match against the now American Bad Ass Undertaker.
 This new look kept the original mask, but his bodysuit would change completely.

 Kane now wore a black vested one piece with red flames, noticeably exposing parts of his body once presumed burned but with no acknowledgment from the characters or the commentators.
-The fact that the story to this match saw Taker trying (and succeeding) to take Kane’s mask gives speculation that maybe this new costume was to complement a new unhooded look.
+The fact that the story to this match saw Taker trying (and succeeding) to take Kane’s mask speculates that maybe this new costume was to complement a new unhooded look.
 Whether the company changed their minds or a full unmasking was never actually on the cards, Kane would be back in the headgear in a championship match against The Rock the following night on Raw.

 #10 – WCW/ECW Invasion Kane